scholarslab/engl-5559/herzig/README.md

  # Anxieties surrounding the Power of Plants
 This work, *Hadriana in All My Dreams*, is by René Depestre, and Hadriana is transformed into a zombie by lemons--a plant specifically located in her father's botanical garden.
-"Truth be told, my false death had begun half an hour before I cried out in the church" (Depestre 165).
-"A pitcher of lemonade awaited me on the oak dresser, plain as day.
-I poured myself a tumbler-full, then a second, then a third, drinking each glass to the very last drop until my thirst was entirely quenched.
-In the heat of that nuptial oven, the cool lemonade was intoxicating" (Depestre 165-166).

 <param ve-image
        label="Citron Tree by Franz Eugen Köhler (1897)"